zchapman24/full-stack-repetitions/README.md

 #### KNEX

 You should still be in the same lesson as previously mentioned.
-Your next step is going to be initializing `KNEX` so that you can use its tool to create migration files and seed files.
+Your next step is going to be initializing `KNEX` so that you can use its tool to create migration and seed files.
 So run the provided KNEX initialization command, followed by the next steps needed to ensure KNEX connects to your POSTGRES database properly.

 You will now need to head over to the *Database Migrations with Knex* lesson and follow the steps provided to create a migration file. **Reminder: your database is named movies.** Once you have created your migration file open it and take the necessary steps to create a table named `favorites` with the following columns: **[id, title, main_character, year_released]**.
 Do not forget to create your rollback function!
 Once you are confident in your migration file, run your migrate command (found in the same lesson).